 Although the use of campaign funds to pay someone's personal expenses is a violation of the personal use prohibition, when travel involves both personal activities and campaign (or officeholder) activities, campaign funds may be used to pay the personal portion of travel and subsistence costs if the individual reimburses the campaign within 30 days.
 11 CFR 113.1(g)(1)(ii)(C); AO 2000-12.

 Yes.
 Under FEC regulations, they would be acting as a delegate committee.
-A delegate committee is a group that raises or spends funds to influence the selection of one or more delegates.
+A delegate committee is a group that raises or spends funds for the sole purpose of influencing the selection of one or more delegates.
 A delegate committee may be a group of delegates or a group that supports delegates.
 11 CFR 110.14(b)(2).

 The same sources that are listed above as prohibited from making contributions to a delegate are also prohibited from making contributions to a delegate committee.
-11 CFR 110.14(c)(2) The following limits apply to contributions made to delegate committees:
+11 CFR 110.14(g)(1).
+Contributions from permissible sources to a delegate committee are subject to an aggregate limit of $5,000 per contributor per calendar year.
+11 CFR 110.1(d) and (m)(2); 110.14(g)(1).
+Note, however, that if the delegate committee is affiliated with a presidential campaign, it will share the limit applicable to the presidential campaign.
+11 CFR 110.3(a).

 Yes.
 An individual delegate or a delegate committee may pay for communications that both:

-If such a communication meets the federal campaign finance law’s definition of a "public communication," it will trigger certain election law provisions.5 11 CFR 100.26.
-Moreover, depending on the circumstances, a portion of a dual-purpose expenditure may have to be allocated as an in-kind contribution or an independent expenditure on behalf of any federal candidate mentioned in the ad.
+If such a communication meets the federal campaign finance law’s definition of a “public communication,” it will trigger certain election law provisions.[FN5] 11 CFR 100.26.
+Moreover, depending on the circumstances, a portion of a dual-purpose expenditure may have to be allocated as an in-kind contribution to a candidate or as an independent expenditure.
 11 CFR 110.14(f)(2) and (i)(2).
-Finally, the communication must include a disclaimer notice.
+Finally, the communication may require a disclaimer notice.
 11 CFR 110.11.